 3.2 Prevalence of Different Gastrointestinal Parasite Genera Identified

 The prevalence of gastrointestinal parasite genera identified in the bush animal samples is presented in Figure 1.
 Strongyloides spp. showed the highest prevalence (100%), followed by Ascaris spp.
-(50%) and Fasciolopsis spp.
+(50%), and Fasciolopsis spp.
 (37.5%).
-Other parasites, including Taenia, Echinostoma, Trichuris, and Trichostrongylus, were observed at lower prevalence levels..
+Other parasites, including Taenia, Echinostoma, Trichuris, and Trichostrongylus, were observed at lower prevalence levels.
 Variation in occurrence was observed among the parasite groups.

 Strongyloides stercoralis larvae showed the highest prevalence, recorded in all examined samples (100%).
 Trematode eggs identified as Fasciolopsis spp. had the second highest prevalence (37.50%), indicating that over one-third of the samples were infected.
 Among the adult helminths recovered, Ascaris spp. showed the highest occurrence (50%), followed by Trichuris spp.
 (25%) and Trichostrongylus spp.
 (20.83%).

-Taenia spp. eggs were observed in 29.17% of the samples, while Echinostoma spp. showed the lowest prevalence (29.5%).
+The Taenia spp. eggs were observed in 29.17% of the samples, while Echinostoma spp. showed the lowest prevalence (29.5%).

 Figure 1: Prevalence of gastrointestinal parasite genera identified in bush animals in Akure, Ondo State, Nigeria.
+Point the prevalence values on the top of the each bars

 Values represent the percentage of animals infected with each parasite (n = 48).